-Previously embryonal tumours with multilayered rosettes (ETMR) were known as embryonal tumour with abundant neuropil and true rosettes (ETANTR).
-This term has, however, been removed from the 2016 update to WHO classification of CNS tumours in favour of embryonal tumours with multilayered rosettes (ETMR) which incorporates not only ETANTR but also ependymoblastoma and CNS PNET which have also been removed from the classification) 6.
+Previously embryonal tumors with multilayered rosettes (ETMR) were known as embryonal tumor with abundant neuropil and true rosettes (ETANTR).
+This term has, however, been removed from the 2016 update to WHO classification of CNS tumors in favour of embryonal tumors with multilayered rosettes (ETMR) which incorporates not only ETANTR but also ependymoblastoma and CNS PNET which have also been removed from the classification) 6.
 This has resulted due to the presence of amplification of the C19MC region on chromosome 19 in both CNS PNET and ETANTR, suggesting that these are the one entity with variable growth pattern 6.

-ETMR occurs in children aged 4 and under, mostly in children under 2, and is more common in girls, unlike the other CNS embryonal tumours, in which boys are equally or more commonly affected.
+ETMR occurs in children aged 4 and under, mostly in children under 2, and is more common in girls, unlike the other CNS embryonal tumors, in which boys are equally or more commonly affected.

 Increased intracranial pressure, seizures, hemiparesis, cerebellar signs, cranial nerve palsies, and other neurologic deficits have all been reported.

-Recently amplification of the C19MC region on chromosome 19 (19q13.42) has been identified as characteristic of these tumours, along with what historically had been termed CNS PNET.
-As a result, both ETANTR and CNS PNET have been removed from the 2016 update of the WHO classification of CNS tumours and been replaced by the term embryonal tumour with multilayered rosettes (ETMR),
+Recently amplification of the C19MC region on chromosome 19 (19q13.42) has been identified as characteristic of these tumors, along with what historically had been termed CNS PNET.
+As a result, both ETANTR and CNS PNET have been removed from the 2016 update of the WHO classification of CNS tumors and been replaced by the term embryonal tumor with multilayered rosettes (ETMR),

 C19MC-altered (or ETMR-NOS if C19MC amplification is absent) 6.